UI-Research/mobility-from-poverty/README.md

 After this, you should be able to edit files and then add them to Git with the process outlined in the guide above.

-Email awilliams@urban.org if you have questions about working with Mac or Linux.

 ## GitHub Workflow